 - Jingle Bells: Written in 1857, there are 19,080 versions

 These are the 20 best Christmas songs of all time.

 One of the most beloved holiday specials of all time is A Charlie Brown Christmas, but it took ages before television executives could even convince Charles Schulz to get into the animation game.
 When it finally got made, CBS executives hated it so much that they almost nixed it.
 Execs from the sponsor, Coca Cola, hated it too upon their first viewing.

 The movie, A Christmas Story, has become a Christmas classic, but when it opened the week before Thanksgiving 1983, it appeared on fewer than 900 screens.
 Thanks to the advent of home video and cable television, it slowly made its way into the mainstream until 1988, when cable network TNT aired its first 12-showing, 24-hour marathon, imbuing the film with cult status.
 The annual marathon is now on TBS and attracts more than 40 million viewers each year.
-These are some of the top Christmas movies of all time.
+Here are some other ways that people celebrate Christmas around the world.

 For the first 10 years after it premiered in 1946, It’s a Wonderful Life, that sweet and seemingly guileless Christmas classic, was on the FBI’s radar as suspected Communist propaganda—because it (supposedly) tended to make bankers seem like jerks.
 It was exonerated in 1956.
 We don’t care what those government guys said.
 We’ve always loved it, even back when it was blacklisted.
-And like this guy, no matter how many times we watch It’s a Wonderful Life, we’re going to keep on watching.
+Next, read up on the 40 best Christmas movies of all time—ranked.